pengqun/awesome-documentation/README.md

 ### Diagramming Tool

+- [Excalidraw](https://github.com/excalidraw/excalidraw) - An open source virtual hand-drawn style whiteboard for sketching hand-drawn like diagrams.
 - [draw.io](https://github.com/jgraph/drawio) (Open Source) - A JavaScript, client-side editor for general diagramming.
 - [(Chinese) Architecture Diagramming: Tools and Methodologies](https://developer.aliyun.com/article/774446) - It discusses the benefits of using diagrams in architecture document, and highlights some standards and best practices.

+### Multimedia Tool

+- [Animockup](https://github.com/alyssaxuu/animockup) - A web-based tool that helps you create animated mockups for your product teasers.
+- [asciinema](https://github.com/asciinema/asciinema) - A command-line tool for recording terminal sessions.
+- [Tenacity](https://codeberg.org/tenacityteam/tenacity) -  An easy-to-use, privacy-friendly, FLOSS, cross-platform multi-track audio editor for Windows, macOS, Linux, and other operating systems.
+- [Screenity](https://github.com/alyssaxuu/screenity) - The free and privacy-friendly screen recorder with no limits.
+- [rrweb](https://github.com/rrweb-io/rrweb) - A tool for recording and replaying users' interactions on the web.
+- [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - Record a selected area of your screen, edit and save it as a gif or video.

 ## More Topics